 STEP 1: Get off to a Solid Start

 What’s important is that your baby learns to like your family food (provided that it’s suitably modified).
-There’s little point in your baby learning to love ‘sweet potato, apple and blueberry’ unless you think this is a dish you’ll be serving them as an older child!
+There’s not much point in your baby learning to love ‘sweet potato, apple and blueberry’ unless you think this is a dish you’ll be serving them as an older child!

 STEP 2: Stay in your lane

-Believe it or not, it’s not your job to make sure that the food from your toddler’s plate makes it to their tummy, although of course, you can help them with feeding if they want and need it.
-Neither is it your toddler’s job to decide what you should serve them at snack time!
+Believe it or not, regardless of your child’s age, it’s not your job to make sure that the food from their plate makes it to their tummy.
+Although of course, it’s fair to help them with feeding if they want and need it.
+Neither is it your child’s job to decide what you should serve them at snack time!

-“When parents do their jobs with feeding, kids do their job with eating!”- Ellyn Satter
+“When parents do their jobs with feeding, kids do their job with eating!”- Ellyn Satter.

 STEP 3: Say no to pressure

 Put yourself in your child’s shoes for a moment.
 How would you enjoy a meal with someone in your ear trying to persuade, cajole or bribe you to try a food you didn’t want to eat?
 Not good!
 And this is backed up by research that shows us that pressure is counterproductive when it comes to feeding.
 Depending on your child it can result in a complete meltdown at mealtimes, refusal to come to the table or at best a reluctant bite of peas.
 But, ultimately pressuring your child to eat peas, won’t help them learn to like them.
 Pressure comes in many forms with some more subtle than others.